vacu9708/Signal-processing/Fourier transform filter/README.md

 # Fourier transform filter
 >Fourier transform and Inverse fourier transform are going to be used to get rid of the noise here.
+>The noise will be gotten rid of in the frequency domain, and then be inverse fourier transformed into the time domain.

 ~~~Python
 from matplotlib import pyplot as plt